cartischopppa/wingselfbot/README.md

 > b.
 Once download has finished, extract all files from the folder and run the "`requirements.bat`" file.

 > c.
-If no errors persist,
+If no errors persist, download the [latest version of Python](https://www.python.org/downloads/) and run the installation file.